 How do we use this information?

-For those undertaking in a research project or signing up to a research panel we use your personal information:
+For those undertaking a research project or signing up to a research panel, we use your personal information:

 - To allow our clients to measure their service levels, develop future good and services that meet the needs of their current and future customers;